uppusaikiran/tradelens/README.md

 TradeLens emerged as a solution to the challenges faced by investors in navigating the complexities of tariffs, market volatility, and the constant need to sift through news for portfolio-related information.
 This sophisticated web-based tool leverages advanced AI capabilities from Perplexity to provide a comprehensive platform for analyzing and visualizing stock portfolios.
 By uploading your stock transactions, you can gain valuable insights through interactive visualizations, risk assessments, and AI-driven analysis, making it easier to manage and optimize your investments amidst ever-changing market conditions.

+What sets TradeLens apart is its balanced approach to investment management—optimizing not just for financial returns but also for environmental, social, and governance (ESG) considerations.
+By integrating comprehensive ESG scoring and analysis, TradeLens allows investors to align their portfolios with their values while still pursuing strong financial performance.
+The platform continuously monitors sustainability metrics and provides actionable recommendations to improve your portfolio's ESG profile without sacrificing potential returns, creating a truly forward-looking investment management experience.

 <div align="center">
   <img src="static/img/tradelens.png" alt="TradeLens Dashboard" width="800">
 </div>